 "Kyle, Lori and Declan investigate professor Kern."

-On this day in 2015, Killjoys aired "Enemy Khlyen."
+On this day in 2015 (in the U.S.), Killjoys aired "Enemy Khlyen."
 Officially, this served as the ninth episode in the program's first season, and here's the plot summary as provided by IMDB.com:

 "Dutch and John finally turn the tables on Khlyen by using his own advanced technology to track him down - only to discover the shocking truth behind his presence in the Quad, leaving Dutch to wonder: was she ever really free?"